 Controlling the Senate: North v.
 South

-Nevertheless, despite the rampant racism throughout 19th century America, there was a growing movement to prevent slavery from expanding.
+Nevertheless, despite the rampant racism throughout 19th century United States of America, there was a growing movement to prevent slavery from expanding.
 The only way to do this was through Congress, which was frequently split in the 1800s between slave states and free states.

 This was significant because as the country grew, new states needed to announce their position towards slavery, and this would affect the balance of power in Congress — specifically in the Senate, where each state got, and still gets, two votes.

 Because of this, both the North and the South tried their best to influence each new state’s position on slavery, and if they could not, they would attempt to block that state’s admission to the Union so as to try and maintain the balance of power.
 These attempts created political crisis after political crisis throughout the 19th century, with each one showing more than the last just how divided the nation was.